emedeli1/frontend-final-assignement/README.md

 - **Bookmark list**

-  - Show references to all bookmarked items
+  - Show references to all bookmarked items on a seperate page

 - **Portal Page with Featured Teasers**